Preetamk97/Java-Notes/55-Anonymous-Inner-Classes.md

 //   void eat(){System.out.println("nice fruits");}
 //   };

-//  1.
-A class is created, but its name is decided by the compiler, which extends the Person class and provides the implementation of the eat() method.
+// A class is created, but its name is decided by the compiler, which extends the Person class and provides the implementation of the eat() method.
-//  2.
-An object of the Anonymous class is created that is referred to by 'p,' a reference variable of Person type.
 //*********************************************************************************************
   p.eat();
  }